 Dr. Whitley conceived and organized the 1st International Symposium on Mucopolysaccharidosis and Related Diseases (May 20-23, 1988, Minneapolis, Minnesota).11 He is also Director of the Gene Therapy Center at the University of Minnesota supported by an NIH program project grant Gene Therapy for Metabolic Disease for two decades (5P01HD032652).

 He is the founding Principal Investigator of the NIH-funded Lysosomal Disease Network currently coordinating 21 clinical studies at 18 institutions.
-Dr. Whitley is the founding organizer (May 12-15, 2004, Minneapolis, MN USA) and current editor of the annual We’re Organizing Research on Lysosomal Diseases scientific meeting ‘WORLDSymposia’ an international forum that fuses basic, translational and clinical research on lysosomal diseases.
+Dr. Whitley is the founding organizer (May 12-15, 2004, Minneapolis, MN USA) and current Course Director of the annual We’re Organizing Research on Lysosomal Diseases scientific meeting ‘WORLDSymposia’ an international forum that fuses basic, translational and clinical research on lysosomal diseases.

 On Thursday, February 7, 2019, at 7:30 AM, Dr. Whitley’s Keynote Address The ‘New’ Lysosomal Disease Network, will describe how the intersection of past lysosomal disease research and current, ongoing, unmet need, has created both the springboard for the next generations of therapies, and provided the overarching vision for researchers and clinicians in the LDN going forward.